 \section{Abstract}

-We consider the efficient estimation of a low-dimensional parameter in an estimating equation involving high-dimensional nuisances that depend on the parameter of interest.
-An important example is the (local) quantile treatment effect ((L)QTE) in causal inference, for which the efficient estimating equation involves as a nuisance the covariate-conditional cumulative distribution function evaluated at the quantile to be estimated.
-Debiased machine learning (DML) is a data-splitting approach to address the need to estimate nuisances using flexible machine learning methods that may not satisfy strong metric entropy conditions, but applying it to problems with parameter-dependent nuisances is impractical.
-For (L)QTE estimation, DML requires we learn the \emph{whole} conditional cumulative distribution function, conditioned on potentially high-dimensional covariates, which is far more challenging than the standard supervised regression task in machine learning.
-We instead propose \emph{localized} debiased machine learning (LDML), a new data-splitting approach that avoids this burdensome step and needs only estimate the nuisances at a \emph{single} initial rough guess for the parameter.
-For (L)QTE estimation, this involves just learning two binary regression (\ie, classification) models, for which many standard, time-tested machine learning methods exist, and the initial rough guess may be given by inverse propensity weighting.
-We prove that under lax rate conditions on nuisances, our estimator has the same favorable asymptotic behavior as the infeasible oracle estimator that solves the estimating equation with the unknown true nuisance functions.
-Thus, our proposed approach uniquely enables practically-feasible and theoretically-grounded efficient estimation of important quantities in causal inference such as (L)QTEs and in other coarsened data settings. \ The first order condition of the program above gives an estimating equation for \emph{complete} data:
+We consider estimating a low-dimensional parameter in an estimating equation involving high-dimensional nuisances that depend on the parameter.
+A central example is the efficient estimating equation for the (local) quantile treatment effect ((L)QTE) in causal inference, which involves as a nuisance the covariate-conditional cumulative distribution function evaluated at the quantile to be estimated.
+Debiased machine learning (DML) is a data-splitting approach to estimating high-dimensional nuisances using flexible machine learning methods, but applying it to problems with parameter-dependent nuisances is impractical.
+For (L)QTE, DML requires we learn the \emph{whole} covariate-conditional cumulative distribution function.
+We instead propose \emph{localized} debiased machine learning (LDML), which avoids this burdensome step and needs only estimate nuisances at a \emph{single} initial rough guess for the parameter.
+For (L)QTE, LDML involves learning just two regression functions, a standard task for machine learning methods.
+We prove that under lax rate conditions our estimator has the same favorable asymptotic behavior as the infeasible estimator that uses the unknown true nuisances.
+Thus, LDML notably enables practically-feasible and theoretically-grounded efficient estimation of important quantities in causal inference such as (L)QTEs when we must control for many covariates and/or flexible relationships, as we demonstrate in empirical studies.